Sebclem/OctoPrint-SimpleEmergencyStop/README.md

 [![License][license-shield]](LICENSE.md)
 ![Project Maintenance][maintenance-shield]

-A simple plugin that add an Emergency stop button on the Octoprint NavBar
+A simple plugin that add an Emergency stop button on the Octoprint NavBar.
+You can chose between 2 type of button, the [little one](/images/small.jpeg), or [big one](/images/big.jpeg)

 ![Small Button](images/small.jpeg)